 “We’ll just let the road lead us as we follow our nose.”
 Rodney grinned.

-“I’m so thankful you can look at this as some kind of adventure,” I told him, and it was true, I really did consider myself fortunate to have him with me and for us.
+"I’m so thankful you can look at this as some kind of an adventure," I told him, and it was true, I really did consider myself fortunate to have him with me and for us.

-“I’ve been reading in the paper about how the Plano schools are working with the new government special education programs.”
+"I’ve been reading in the paper about how the Plano schools are working with the new government Special Education programs."
 I commented.

 “Oh really!
 Well, we’ll just march the column out in that direction.”
 I often laughed at Rodney’s comparing his car to a column of troops in the Marines.